 Explore the world from Kingston

 Kingston University has staff and students from 151 different countries, making for an even more dynamic educational experience.
-As part of your course, you can work or study abroad.
-And our students can benefit from our research, consultancy and teaching links with Russia, India, China, Greece and Australia.
+Kingston Business school has a number of international partnerships with other educational institutions such as Aventis School of Management in Singapore and some of our courses are delivered as a final year top up degree in Singapore.
+On other courses, you can also work or study abroad and our students can benefit from our research, consultancy and teaching links with Russia, India, China, Greece and Australia.

 It’s not all study: our societies and clubs